IPV Introduction, OPV Withdrawal and Routine Immunization Strengthening

 If you have any questions or need more information about IPV introduction, OPV withdrawal and routine immunization strengthening, please contact firstname.lastname@example.org.

-WHO, UNICEF, and partners, are in regular dialogue with countries to support effective preparations for IPV.
+WHO, UNICEF, and partners, are in regular dialogue with countries to support effective preparations.
 Click below for a summary per country of the status of planning and introductions updated monthly.